Skip to main content

 This joint degree combines the best of both subjects, offering the opportunity to develop skills in a foreign language while studying a range of papers relating to the culture and history of the relevant language area.
 You will spend your third year studying or working in one of the countries where your language is spoken, immersing yourself in its language, culture, history and politics.

-Students will develop analytical skills in History through a wide range of topics in British, European, American and World history.
-There will also be opportunities to work with historical sources in foreign languages.
+Students will develop analytical skills in history through a wide range of topics in British, European, American and World history, as well as the history of political thought.
+There will also be opportunites to work with historical sources in foreign languages.

-Students at Selwyn are supported by a wide range of College travel grants, including the Gebauer fund for the study of Germany and The Master's Fund For Summer Projects, to assist their academic travel and research projects.
+Students at Selwyn are supported by a wide range of College travel grants, including the Gebauer Fund for the study of Germany and the Master's Fund for summer projects, to assist academic travel and research projects.

 The Teaching Fellows